Gabe-Thomp/Gabe-Thomp.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I've spent time at my home undergrad institution NC State researching privacy-preserving machine learning.
+In particular, I applied the neural tangent kernel, typically an analysis tool for neural networks, as a method of updating model weights in the decentralized federated setting.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I have also been fortunate to work at MIT as a research intern with the CLEAR Lab.
+Specifically, I worked on improving the ability of LLMs to ask informative questions through Bayesian fine-tuning.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate or if you would like to chat! 😄
     design:
       columns: '1'
   - block: collection